johnfedoruk/bangular/aio/content/guide/service-worker-getting-started.md

 ### Step 4: Create the configuration file, `ngsw-config.json`

-The Angular CLI needs a service worker configuration file, called `ngsw-config.json`.
+The Bangular CLI needs a service worker configuration file, called `ngsw-config.json`.
 The configuration file controls how the service worker caches files and data resources.

 You can begin with the boilerplate version from the CLI, which configures sensible defaults for most applications.